cs1302uga/cs1302-minesweeper-alpha/README.md

 [`System.exit`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.html#exit(int))
 is `0` (i.e., zero).

-* If a *graceful* exit is expected and your pour program exits for any reason with an exit status other than `0` (e.g., if your game crashes), then some points will be deducted from your grade.
+* If a *graceful* exit is expected and your program exits for any reason with an exit status other than `0` (e.g., if your game crashes), then some points will be deducted from your grade.